Frequently Asked Questions about GL.iNet KVM¶

 A3.
 Wake-on-LAN (WOL) is a technology that allows a computer or device to be remotely powered on or awakened from a low-power state over a network.
 It works by sending a "magic packet" containing the target device's MAC address, which triggers the device to start up.
 Common uses include remote administration, energy-saving standby configurations, and centralized system management.

 Q4.
-Does Comet support Mouse Jitter?
+Does Comet support Mouse Jiggle?

-The mouse jitter function is applied to prevent the computer from entering sleep due to prolonged inactivity (e.g., remote meetings, server management), assist in game idle status (when users leave the keyboard temporarily) to avoid being detected as offline by the system, and simulate user operations in software automated testing to ensure stable program operation.
+It aims to prevent the computer from entering sleep due to prolonged inactivity (e.g., remote meetings, server management), assist in game idle status (when users leave the keyboard temporarily) to avoid being detected as offline by the system, and simulate user operations in software automated testing to ensure stable program operation.

 Still have questions?
 Visit our Community Forum or Contact us.